Which of the following is a disadvantage of buying an existing bu... | Study Prep in Pearson+

 1

-Understand the context of the question: It is asking about the disadvantages of buying an existing business, so focus on identifying potential drawbacks rather than benefits.
+Understand the context of the question: The problem is asking about the disadvantages of buying an existing business.
+This requires analyzing the challenges that come with acquiring an already operational entity.

 Watch next